TYPO3-Solr/ext-solr/Documentation/Frontend/Facets.rst

 Default Partials
 ----------------

-Another important fact is that *Facet->getPartianName()* is used to render the detail partial.
+Another important fact is that *Facet->getPartialName()* is used to render the detail partial.
 The default implementation of a facet will return the default partial, that is able to render this facet.

 If you need another rendering for one facet you can overwrite the used partial within the configuration: